Opentrons/junk-drawer/README.md

     store = await Store.create("path/to/store", schema=MyModel)
 ```

 A store can be used to save and retrieve multiple items conforming to the same schema.
 Use [Pydantic][] to define your model shape.
-When this store is initialized, it will create the directory `${cwd}/path/to/store` if it doesn't already exist.
+When this store is created, it will create the directory `${cwd}/path/to/store` if it doesn't already exist.

 [pydantic]: https://pydantic-docs.helpmanual.io/